canonical/lxd/doc/rest-api.md

 notification type before triggering remote operations so that it doesn't have to then poll for their status.

+# PUT vs PATCH
+The LXD API supports both PUT and PATCH to modify existing objects.

+PUT replaces the entire object with a new definition, it's typically called after the current object state was retrieved through GET.

+To avoid race conditions, the Etag header should be read from the GET response and sent as If-Match for the PUT request.
+This will cause LXD to fail the request if the object was modified between GET and PUT.

+PATCH can be used to modify a single field inside an object by only specifying the property that you want to change.
+To unset a key, setting it to empty will usually do the trick, but there are cases where PATCH won't work and PUT needs to be used instead.

 # API structure
  * /
    * /1.0